 Yijk= ek+ gi+ geik+ rjk+ εijk

-Where Yijk, bjk, gigeik, rjk and εijk, respectively denote the observation on spraying regime i on planting material treatment k in rep j, effect of planting material treatment k, effect of spraying regime i, interaction between spraying regime i and planting material treatment k, effect of planting material treatment k within rep j and the residual effect.
+Where Yijk, bjk, gigeik, rjk and εijk, respectively, denote the observation on spraying regime i on planting material treatment k in rep j, effect of planting material treatment k, effect of spraying regime i, interaction between spraying regime i and planting material treatment k, effect of planting material treatment k within rep j and the residual effect.
 The main plot factors were nested within replicates and the residual effect were regarded as random whereas the rest of the model terms were regarded as the fixed effects.
 The analysis was achieved using the nlme application of the R statistical software, version 3.4.3.
 After analysis, p-values were used to determine significance of fixed effects estimates at p<0.05, 0.01, and 0.001).
 Supplementary tables of means on interaction effects were generated using analysis of variance via Statistix (Version 9.1) analytical software with planting material treatment and spraying regime as the main plot and sub-plot factors, respectively.
 Where significant differences existed between treatments, mean separation was done by using the Fischer Least Significant Difference (LSD) method at 5% level of probability.

 3. RESULTS